by Nyamekye Daniel

 – – –

-Nyamekye Daniel is a reporter at The Center Square and has been a journalist for five years.
+Nyamekye Daniel has been a journalist for four years.
 She was the managing editor for the South Florida Media Network and a staff writer for The Miami Times.
 Daniel’s work has also appeared in the Sun-Sentinel, Miami Herald and The New York Times.
+Daniel is a staff reporter for The Center Square.